Karolína Plíšková: 2015: Top 10 debut

-2016: US Open singles runner-up, top 5, and doubles rise
+2016: US Open final, top 5, rise in doubles

 Plíšková began her season at the 2016 Hopman Cup, where she partnered with Jiří Veselý to represent the Czech Republic.
 She recorded singles wins over Jarmila Wolfe and Victoria Duval.

 She reached quarterfinals in Sydney by defeating Ana Ivanovic and Anastasia Pavlyuchenkova, both in straight sets, but lost to world No. 2, Simona Halep, in straight sets.
-At the 2016 Australian Open, Plíšková defeated Kimberly Birrell and Julia Görges (both in straight sets) in the first two rounds.
+At the Australian Open, Plíšková defeated Kimberly Birrell and Julia Görges (both in straight sets) in the first two rounds.
 However, she again lost to Makarova, who defeated her at the same round at last year's Australian Open.
-After the tournament, she competed at Fed Cup and earned important wins over Simona Halep and Monica Niculescu in Czech Republic's tie against Romania.
+After the tournament, she competed in Fed Cup and earned important wins over Simona Halep and Monica Niculescu in Czech Republic's tie against Romania.

-Her next tournament was the Dubai Tennis Championships, where she was defending the previous year's points as a finalist; however, she fell to CoCo Vandeweghe in straight sets.
-Struggles continued as she lost to Margarita Gasparyan in the first round of the Qatar Open.
+Her next tournament was the Dubai Tennis Championships, where she was defending the previous year's points as a finalist; however, she fell to CoCo Vandeweghe, in straight sets.
+Struggles continued as she lost to Margarita Gasparyan in the first round of the Qatar Ladies Open.

-After receiving a first round bye in Indian Wells, Plíšková defeated Shelby Rogers and Ana Ivanovic, both in straight sets.
+After receiving a first-round bye in Indian Wells, Plíšková defeated Shelby Rogers and Ana Ivanovic, both in straight sets.
 She then defeated Johanna Konta in three sets and earned another straight sets win over rising star Daria Kasatkina, before losing in three sets to eventual champion Victoria Azarenka.
 Despite her good campaign in Indian Wells, Plíšková lost in the second round of the Miami Open to Tímea Babos after another first-round bye.

-Plíšková opened her clay court season at the Porsche Tennis Grand Prix.
+Plíšková opened her clay-court season at the Porsche Tennis Grand Prix.
 She defeated the 2015 French Open finalist Lucie Šafářová in the first round in three sets and Ana Ivanovic in straight sets.
 However, she would fall to the top seed Agnieszka Radwańska in the third round.
 She next competed at the Prague Open.
 She cruised by Stefanie Vögele, Kateřina Siniaková, and Camila Giorgi in the first three rounds.
 However, she would lose in straight sets to Lucie Šafářová in the semifinals.
-Plíšková lost in the second round of the Mutua Madrid Open to Madison Keys in straight sets and fell in the first round of the Italian Open to Daria Kasatkina.
-Her clay court season would come to a disappointing end as she would lose to the 108th ranked player in the world, Shelby Rogers in the first round of the French Open.
+Plíšková lost in the second round of the Madrid Open to Madison Keys in straight sets and fell in the first round of the Italian Open to Daria Kasatkina.
+Her clay-court season would come to a disappointing end as she would lose to the 108th ranked player in the world, Shelby Rogers, in the first round of the French Open.